 Dog sports provide your dog with the opportunity to learn many new behaviours.
 For example, in Agility and Rally, dog and owner work together to navigate a course of obedience stations.
 There are plenty of opportunities to get involved in sports and events, whether competitively or just for fun, ranging from attending specialised classes to setting up a make-shift course in the backyard.
 Whether you choose to train for fun or to actually compete, setting and working towards training goals is a great way to structure time with your dog into your schedule – you could set a goal to teach your dog a new trick each week, or to practice a new skill every day.

 Simply playing with your dog can stimulate her brain and provide mental exercise.
 Hide and seek, for example, is a great game that challenges your dog’s cognitive abilities, such as memory.
-You can hide favourite toys or treats around the house or garden for her to find, To ensure your dog enjoys these games, start with very easy hiding places and work up to trickier ones, giving lots of praise and rewarding her when she succeeds.
+You can hide favourite toys or treats around the house or garden for her to find.
+To ensure your dog enjoys these games, start with very easy hiding places and work up to trickier ones, giving lots of praise and rewarding her when she succeeds.

-See more games ideas here: INDOOR WORKOUTS
+See more games ideas here: Indoor workouts for dogs

 Toys that keep your dog stimulated